-Switzerland showcases three of Europe’s most distinct cultures, the Swiss-German-speaking Switzerland to the northeast, the laid back, wine-drinking French style in the southwest and the Italian-style piazzas to the southeast.
-These three cultures are distinct yet banded together by the Swiss mentality.
+Switzerland showcases three of Europe’s most distinct cultures, all banded together by the Swiss mentality.
+You’ll find the punctual Swiss-German-speaking Switzerland to the northeast, the laid back, wine-drinking French style in the southwest and the Italian-style piazzas to the southeast.

-The breath-taking capital, Bern at the shores of the crystal-clear green-blue AareRiver has an amazingly well preserved old-town with arcades along almost every street; great restaurants abound, as do bars and clubs.
-Geneva is for lovers of arts and culture, an international city that is home to around 200 governmental and non-governmental organizations at the end of Lake Geneva.
-It is also the founding place of Calvinism and The Red Cross (ICRC).
+The breathtaking capital, Bern, has an amazingly well preserved old-town with arcades, restaurants, bars and clubs along almost every street.
+Geneva is for lovers of arts and culture, an international city that is home to over 200 organizations, as well as the founding place of Calvinism and The Red Cross (ICRC).

-Switzerland is known for its cheese and chocolate.
-Swiss cheeses, in particular, Emmental cheese, Gruyère, Vacherin, and Appenzeller, are famous Swiss products.
-The most popular cheese dishes are fondue and raclette.
-Rösti is a popular potato dish that is eaten all over Switzerland.
-It was originally a breakfast food, but this has been replaced by the muesli, which is commonly eaten for breakfast and in Switzerland goes by the name of “Birchermüesli” (“Birchermiesli” in some regions).
-For breakfast and dinner, many Swiss enjoy sliced bread with butter and jam.
+Switzerland is known for its cheese and chocolate, so be sure to try the most popular cheese dishes, fondue and raclette.
+Also try rösti, a popular potato disht.
+For breakfast and dinner, many Swiss enjoy sliced bread with butter and jam or muesli.
 There is a wide variety of bread rolls available in Switzerland.
 Bread and cheese is a popular dish for dinner.